 She said that in 2011, the trust fund’s unfunded liabilities were $16.3 billion, but after Abercrombie’s administration discounted future benefits from 7 percent to 4 percent, the value dropped to $11.2 billion in 2013.

-Young said this analysis by Truth In Accounting is “not really realistic or truthful.”
+Young said this analysis by Truth in Accounting is “not really realistic or truthful.”

-The reason the Unfunded Actuarial Accrued Liability went down from $16 billion to $11.8 billion isn’t an “accounting loophole,” Young said, but rather because that liability is calculated as an actuarial formula that the Government Accounting Standards Board sets.
+The reason the Unfunded Actuarial Accrued Liability went down from $16 billion to $11.8 billion isn’t an “accounting loophole,” Young said, but rather because that liability is calculated as an actuarial formula the Government Accounting Standards Board sets.

-When the state wasn’t prefunding the discount rate, the liability was 4 percent, however when prefunded, the UAAL would be calculated at a 7 percent discount rate since it would have a basis from which to earn investment returns for a longer period of time, Young said.
+When the state wasn’t prefunding the discount rate, the liability was 4 percent, but when prefunded, the UAAL would be calculated at a 7 percent discount rate since it would have a basis from which to earn investment returns for a longer period of time, Young said.